Earlbeck Gases & Technologies

 Most welding codes require that each manufacturer or contractor certify their own welders which means that a welding test taken for a specific company cannot be transferred to another company if you change employment.

 However, the American Welding Society established the ATF program to help with this requirement!
-Once you successfully pass an ATF certification test at an accredited center like Earlbeck, you will receive a card from AWS which can be taken to any employer without having to recertify*.
+Once you successfully pass an ATF certification test at an accredited center like Earlbeck, your certification can be taken to any employer without having to recertify.
 You will be also listed in the National Registry of Welders, where potential employers can search to find certified welders in their area.

 Continuity / Continuity Log